 The man told Jesus that he really wanted to get better but there was no one to carry him to the bubbly water.
 He was very sad.
 He thought that no one cared that he was sad.

 But Jesus cared that the man was sad!
 He listened to the man and then he said something very surprising: “Get up!
 Pick up your mat and walk.”

-The man was so excited that he did not even notice Jesus slipping back into the crowd.
 People asked the man who had made him well.
 The man could not answer because he did not even know the name of the man who had healed him.
+The man was so excited that he had not noticed Jesus slipping back into the crowd.

-Later he saw Jesus at the temple and Jesus told the man to always be good.
+Later he saw Jesus at the temple, and Jesus told the man to always be good.
 He was so happy to see Jesus.
-He was happy to see the man who had made him well.
+He was glad to see the man who had made him well.

 Ways to Tell the Story: